-27.62% of the Company's shares are held in public hands.
+21.08% of the Company's shares are held in the hands of public.
 Accordingly, the Company has complied with Rule 723 of the SGX-ST's Listing Manual Section B: Rules of Catalist.

-Bondholders' Information as at 12 March 2012
+Bondholders' Information as at 15 March 2013